 The attributes of the predefined variable types (Real, Integer, Boolean, String) and enumeration types are described below with Modelica syntax although they are predefined.
 Attributes cannot be accessed using dot notation, and are not constrained by equations and algorithm sections.
 E.g. in Real x(unit="kg")= y; only the values of x and y are declared to be equal, but not their unit attributes, nor any other attribute of x and y.
 It is not possible to combine extends from the predefined types, enumeration types, or this Clock type with other components.
 The names Real, Integer, Boolean and String are reserved such that it is illegal to declare an element with these names.

-[Thus it is possible to define a normal class called Clock in a package and extend from it.]
-The definitions use RealType, IntegerType, BooleanType, StringType, EnumType as mnemonics corresponding to machine representations.
+[Hence, it is possible to define a normal class called Clock in a package and extend from it.]

-[Hence the only way to declare a subtype of e.g. Real is to use the extends mechanism.]
+[It also follows that the only way to declare a subtype of e.g. Real is to use the extends mechanism.]